Lazyjimpressions/ourvidz/docs/pages/01-WORKSPACE_PURPOSE.md

 - **Improved Grid Layout**: Better responsive design with 1-5 column layout
 - **Drag & Drop Support**: Files, URLs, and workspace items can be dropped as references
 - **Visual Feedback**: Clear indication of reference image sources
 - **Job Grouping Fix**: Normalized `metadata.job_id` mapping in `AssetService` to prefer the database `job_id` (and joined job id as fallback), avoiding fallback to asset id.
 This ensures images from the same job group into a single 1x3 set instead of appearing as separate jobs.
+- **Component Size Verification**: All core components have been verified and documented with line counts
+- **State Management Optimization**: Streamlined state management with clear separation of concerns

 ### **🔧 Known Issues & TODOs**
-- **TODO**: Implement `useJobAsReference` function to set reference image from URL
+- **TODO**: Implement `useJobAsReference` function to set reference image from URL (currently placeholder)
 - **Enhancement**: Add bulk operations for multiple job selection
 - **Enhancement**: Add workspace templates for saved configurations
+- **Enhancement**: Implement advanced search and filtering capabilities
+- **Enhancement**: Add performance optimizations for large asset collections

 ## **Intended UX Design**